-Care and supervision provided to those individuals unable to care for themselves.
-Services are provided due to the short-term absence or need of relief of those normally providing care.
-Respite is provided in a variety of settings.
-FFP will not be claimed for the cost of room and board except when provided as part of Respite provided in a facility approved by the State that is not a private residence.
+Respite Care may be provided in a variety of community or institutional settings.
+Federal Financial Participation (FFP) will not be claimed for cost of room and board except if Respite Care is provided in a facility approved by the State that is not a private residence.